 If you extend the duration of your trip, you will need to ensure that your travel insurance is extended to cover you for the full duration.
 We are happy to make the necessary arrangements on your behalf by extending the challenge insurance.
 Any request for an extension of cover should put in writing.

-You are able to purchase our travel insurance if you are a resident of the UK, ROI, Isle of Man and Channel Islands at the time of purchasing the policy.
-You are also able to purchase our travel insurance if you reside outside of the UK, ROI, Isle of Man or Chanel Islands.
-The travel insurance policy is arranged by Global Travel Insurance Services Ltd. and is underwritten by Union Reiseversicherung AG for both 2013 and 201f departures.
+The travel insurance policy is arranged by Global Travel Insurance Services Ltd and is underwritten by Union Reiseversicherung AG for 2016 departures.
 All companies are Authorised and Regulated by the Financial Conduct Authority (FCA.)
-If you have any questions regarding this insurance, you should contact Global Travel Insurance on 01903 267432 for advice and assistance.
-To read the complete GTI policy wording, please click here for 2013 departures and here for 2014 departures.
+If you have any questions regarding this insurance, you should contact Global Travel Insurance on 01903 235042 for advice and assistance.
+To read the complete GTI policy wording, please click here.

 If you are flying directly to join the group in country and have purchased our travel insurance policy, please inform us of your flight details so we can ensure you are adequately covered.
-If you have purchased your own travel insurance policy, please ensure it is extended (where necessary) to provide cover for the travelling time to and from your country of domicile.
+If you have purchased your own travel insurance policy, please ensure it is extended (where necessary) to provide cover for the travelling time to and from your home country.

 For all Charity Challenge departures, Challenges (Un) Limited t/a CHARITY CHALLENGE (Firm Ref 491848) are an Appointed Representative of Global Travel Insurance Services Ltd (Firm Ref 305686) who are authorised and regulated by the Financial Conduct Authority and whose status can be checked on the FCA Register by visiting www.fca.org.uk or by contacting the FCA on 0845 606 9966.